luisfmsonegrao/MedicalBot/README.md

   ### Detailed description

   Datadoctor is an agentic AI Chatbot with several features:
-  - leverage an extensive anonymized medical dataset to determine which class of Chronic Obstructive Pulmonary disease is present.
+  - predict patient outcomes for Chronic Obstructive Pulmonary Disease class, leveraging an extensive anonymized medical dataset.
+This is achieved with a Decision Tree Classifier.
   - leverage an extensive database of patient medical records to answer natural language questions about patients' medical history.
   - retrieve and aggregate anonymized medical data.